garywoodfine/software-design-patterns/Builder/README.md

  construction process.
 All the different builders generally inherit from an abstract builder class that declares the g eneral functions to be used by the director to let the builder create the product in parts.

- Builder has a similar motivation to the abstract factory but, whereas in that pattern, the client uses the abstract factory class methods to create its own object, in Builder the client instructs the builder class on how to create the object and then asks it for the result.
+ Builder has a similar motivation to the [abstract factory](https://garywoodfine.com/abstract-factory-design-pattern/) but, whereas in that pattern, the client uses the abstract factory class methods to create its own object, in Builder the client instructs the builder class on how to create the object and then asks it for the result.
 How the class is put together is up to the Builder class.
 It's a subtle difference.

- The Builder pattern is applicable when the algorithm for creating a complex object should be independent of the parts that make up the object and how they are assembled and the construction process must allow different representations for the object thats constructed
+ The Builder pattern is applicable when the algorithm for creating a complex object should be independent of the parts that make up the object and how they are assembled and the construction process must allow different representations for the object constructed

 ### Summary